ibhagwan/fzf-lua/README.md

     },
   },
   actions = {
-    -- These override the default tables completely
-    -- no need to set to `false` to disable an action -- delete or modify is sufficient
-    files = {
+    -- Below are the default actions, setting any value in these tables will override -- the defaults, to inherit from the defaults change [1] from `false` to `true` files = {
-      -- providers that inherit these actions:
+      false,          -- do not inherit from defaults -- providers that inherit these actions:
       --   files, git_files, git_status, grep, lsp
       --   oldfiles, quickfix, loclist, tags, btags